 Voluntary match.
 If a successful application proposes a voluntary match amount, and OJP approves the budget, then the total match amount incorporated into the approved budget becomes mandatory and subject to audit.

-For information on cost sharing and match, see the DOJ Grants Financial Guide.
+For general information on cost sharing and match, see the DOJ Grants Financial Guide.

 Pre-agreement Costs (also known as Pre-award Costs)

 Pre-agreement costs are defined as costs incurred by the applicant prior to the start date of the period of performance of the federal award.
 OJP does not typically approve pre-agreement costs.
 Should there be extenuating circumstances that make it appropriate for OJP to consider approving pre-agreement costs, the applicant may contact the point of contact listed in the solicitation for the requirements concerning written requests for approval.
 See the section on Costs Requiring Prior Approval in the DOJ Grants Financial Guide Post Award Requirements for more information.

 Limitation on Use of Award Funds for Employee Compensation for Awards over $250,000; Waiver